microsoft/VirtualClient/website/docs/workloads/specview/specview-profiles.md

 NA

 * **Profile Runtimes**
-  * The SPECviewperf package is around 30GB.
-Downloading and extracting this file takes about 30 minutes to complete.
+  * The SPECviewperf package zip file is around 30GB.
+Downloading and extracting this file take about 30 minutes to complete.
   * The SPECviewperf workload takes about 30 minutes to run.
   * The exact numbers may vary depending on the system and the internet performance.